shuvo-dip/MD_Simulation/_sources/tetramer_gel.md

- In this chapter, we develop a robust computational model with {in silico} gel synthesis for reproducible structural characteristics.
+ In this section, we develop a robust computational model with _in silico_ gel synthesis for reproducible structural characteristics.
 Microgels are typically formed due to the self-assembly in a solution of low molecular weight building blocks crosslinked to each other by reversible or non-covalent, and irreversible bonds.
 A typical process of gelation is shown in Fig below.

  ![gelation](LJ_fluid/method_05/gelation.png)
 Fig. 1.
 Simulation snapshot of a typical gelation process.
 Four sticky terminal (reactive group) beads of star polymers are implemented in the simulation, indicated by magenta colour respectively, whereas the backbone of the teramer is denoted by green.
 At timestep $t=0$, polymers are dispersed randomly in the spherical cavity.
 At $t=100$, as the crosslinking reaction takes place, sticky beads get connected via a chemical bond.
 At $t=10^4$, spherical microgel forms, where few reactive groups are present and inter-molecular connections have been established.